AbednAboH/ppemAlgorithmPrototype/README.md

         One more improvement on the convergence of the em algorithm : initate each pi,means,covariances of each client using local em algorithm might even add a kmeans method to cluster the "clusters from each client" and send the mean back to each client
+# 7.8.23
+    started to work on the latex document ,finished the first section.
+# 14.8.23
+    michael introduced the em algorithm in the paper. abed reshaped the whole document so that it would be readable
+# 20.8.23
+    expanded more on the federated em in the paper plus the GMM equations and the federated em equations and steps plus the federated em over netwroks introduction in overleaf the privacy leakage should be added as that is what we are correcting or improving in the federated em algorithm also we need to add our approuche's privacy proof
+# 21.8.23